Skip to contents

 Fixing missing data and repairing data

 The next stage of the process would be to remove missing data within continuous streams of eye data which are likely to be caused by blinking.
 We can do this using the interpolate() function.
-The maxgap parameter specifies the maximum number of consecutive NAs to fill.
+The maxgap parameter specifies the maximum time frame of consecutive NAs to fill.
 Any longer gaps will be left unchanged.
-This is set as default to 25.
+This is set as default to 150, the typical duration of a blink.
 The method parameter can either be “approx” (default) or “spline” which are both calls to zoo::na.approx and zoo::na.spline respectively.

 Note that as the participant identifier column is not “participant_ID” (as eyetools expects as default), it needs to be specified in the function call.